biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 #### Computing free energy
 VMP inference boils down to finding the member of a family of tractable probability distributions that is closest in KL divergence to an intractable posterior distribution.
 This is achieved by minimizing a quantity known as *free energy*.
-ForneyLab provides a function to generate an algorithm that can be used to evaluate this quantity called `freeEnergyAlgorithm`.
+ForneyLab provides the function `freeEnergyAlgorithm` which generates an algorithm that can be used to evaluate this quantity.
 This function takes an object of type `RecognitionFactorization` as argument.
 Free energy is particularly useful to test for convergence of the VMP iterative procedure.
 Here is an example that generates, parses and evaluates this algorithm.
 ```julia
 fe_algorithm = freeEnergyAlgorithm(q)
 eval(Meta.parse(fe_algorithm));
 ```

 ## Executing an algorithm
 In section [Specifying a model](@ref) we introduced two main ways to learn from data, namely in an online and in an offline setting.
-We saw that the model specification is performed differently for each of these cases.
-In this section we will demonstrate how data should be fed to an algorithm in each of this settings.
+We saw that the factor graph has a different structure in each of these cases.
+In this section we will demonstrate how to feed data to an algorithm in each of these settings.
 We will use the same examples we used in section [Online vs. offline learning](@ref).

 ### Online learning
 For convenience, let's reproduce the model specification for the problem of estimating the mean `x` of a Gaussian distributed random variable `y`, where `x` is modelled using another Gaussian distribution with hyperparameters `m` and `v`.
 Let's also generate a belief propagation algorithm for this inference problem like we have seen before.